Order by 2pm ET for same-day shipping

 Scheduling·

-Henningfield et al. applied the FDA's eight-factor scheduling analysis and concluded that kratom does not meet the threshold for Schedule I classification — a widely-cited finding in the case against federal scheduling.
+Henningfield et al. updated the FDA's eight-factor scheduling analysis with five years of additional research and surveillance data, and reaffirmed that kratom does not meet the threshold for Schedule I classification.
+Widely cited in the case against federal scheduling.

 Analytical Chemistry